 Certificates of completion will be awarded to participants who successfully complete the series of three seminars within two years.
 Each seminar qualifies for six (6) CPE or .6 CEU credits.
 The CPE credits qualify for governmental accounting and auditing.

 About the Speakers:

-Bill Brickey is a governmental audit partner at Plante Moran and Pam Hill is governmental senior manager at Plante Moran.
-Between them, they have over 30 years of experience in P&M’s governmental group.
+Bill Brickey and Pam Hill are both audit partner at Plante Moran and between them, they have over 40 years of experience working in the governmental sector.
 Both Bill and Pam are CPA's that specialize in serving governmental units of all sizes as auditors and financial advisors.

 I. Fundamental Elements of Governmental Accounting

 This seminar will introduce the concepts of fund accounting with emphasis on Governmental GAAP and their applications, as well as the state mandated uniform accounting system for local units.
 Accounting for Governmental, Special Revenue and Proprietary Funds will also be covered, as will current issues in governmental accounting.
 The session will include a discussion of GASB 34, its background and elements needed to prepare the government wide financial statements.

 This program is designed for individuals in the field of public finance who are responsible for the financial reporting functions in their governmental units and those who would like to learn how to read and analyze a governmental financial statement.
 This seminar includes instruction and discussions about financial reporting in Michigan under the requirements of PA 2 of 1968, the Uniform Accounting Act for Local Units of Government.
 The Government Finance Officers Association (GFOA) criteria for achieving the Award for Excellence in Financial Reporting, including the requirements of clarity, comparability and completeness will be reviewed and demonstrated.

 III.
 Governmental Budgeting